cpuguy83/mongoid_connection_pool/README.md

 ## Usage

 Just require mongoid_connection_pool AFTER Mongoid.
 That's it.
 Easy-peasy.
-You can also take advantage of Mongoid.with_session method.
-This is similar to ActiveRecords 'with_connection'

 Configure it for your environment with the following options:<br />
 session_pool_size: The max number of DB connections you want to have in the pool<br />